-- (a) Each Correctional facility shall maintain the following lists for the purpose of distributing overtime: - List 1: Permanent classified CO I's listed alphabetically. - List 2: Permanent classified CO II's, listed alphabetically. - List 3: Permanent classified bargaining unit volunteers qualified to perform duties, listed alphabetically.
-Management shall have the discretion in any situation to decline to provide overtime to those on List 3. - (b) Overtime created by the absence of a CO II whose experience is required by policy or procedure to perform duty shall be filled only from List 2 or by volunteers on List 3. - (c) SCHEDULED OVERTIME AND MEDIUM NOTICE OVERTIME
+- (a) Each Correctional facility shall maintain the following lists for the purpose of distributing overtime: - List 1: Permanent classified CO's listed alphabetically. - List 2: Permanent classified bargaining unit volunteers qualified to perform duties, listed alphabetically.
+Management shall have the discretion in any situation to decline to provide overtime to those on List 2. - (b) Overtime created by the absence of a CO II whose experience is required by policy or procedure to perform duty shall be filled only by a qualified CO II from List 1, or by qualified volunteers on List 2. - (c) SCHEDULED OVERTIME AND MEDIUM NOTICE OVERTIME - (1) DEFINITIONS - (i) Scheduled overtime is defined as overtime which is scheduled at least two (2) weeks in advance. - (ii) Medium-notice overtime is defined as overtime for which notice is given, less than two (2) weeks but at least twenty-four (24) hours in advance. - (2) DISTRIBUTION - (i) Scheduled overtime or medium-notice overtime created by the need to fill a vacancy in the position of CO I, or CO II (whose experience is not required by policy or procedure to perform duty) may be offered first to temporaries who are not normally scheduled to work forty (40) hours in a week, or eight (8) hours in a day.

-(1) DEFINITIONS

-- (i) Scheduled overtime is defined as overtime which is scheduled at least two (2) weeks in advance. - (ii) Medium-notice overtime is defined as overtime for which notice is given, less than two - (2) weeks but at least twenty-four (24) hours in advance.

-(2) DISTRIBUTION

-- (i) Scheduled overtime or medium-notice overtime created by the need to fill a vacancy in the position of CO I, or CO II (whose experience is not required by policy or procedure to perform duty) may be offered first to temporaries who are not normally scheduled to work forty (40) hours in a week, or eight (8) hours in a day.
 Next it may be offered to the employees on List 1 in descending alphabetical order, and then to employees on List 2. - (ii) Medium-notice overtime created other than by reason of a position vacancy, by the absence of a CO I or by the absence of a CO II (whose experience is not required by policy or procedure to perform duty), may be offered first to employees on List 1 in descending alphabetical order, then to employees on List 2, after which it may be offered to temporaries who are not normally scheduled to work forty (40) hours in a week or eight (8) hours in a day.